lowlevelid/imagetotext/README.md

-## Image to Text as a service written in C++ and Javascript (NodeJs) Running on top of Tesseract and OpenCV
+## Image to Text as a service written in C++ and Javascript (NodeJs) Running on top of Node Addon Api, Tesseract and OpenCV

 ### Requirements